General

 If I wish to educate my child at home under the Hope Scholarship Program, what Notice of Intent form do I utilize for submission to my local county superintendent?
 Do I need to send a Notice of Intent to Participate in the Hope Scholarship Program, a Notice of Intent to Homeschool, or both?

 If you wish to participate in the Hope Scholarship Program, you will only need to submit a Notice of Intent to participate in Hope Scholarship to your local county superintendent.
+A sample Hope Scholarship NOI form can be found here.
 On that form, you should indicate that you are selecting an Individualized Instructional Program for your child so that the county superintendent is aware of which Hope Scholarship pathway you are choosing for your child.
 This notifies them that you will annually be submitting your child’s test results or determination that your child is making academic progress commensurate with his or her age and ability by June 8 to remain eligible for the Hope Scholarship Program.
-Although students with Individualized Instructional Programs under Hope Scholarship may share many common traits with traditional homeschool students, there is a distinction between the two under West Virginia Code.
+Although students with Individualized Instructional Programs under Hope Scholarship may share many common traits with traditional homeschool students, there is a distinction between the two under West Virginia Code and a traditional homeschool NOI is not required.

 When should I send my Notice of Intent to Participate in Hope Scholarship to the County Superintendent?